I. Introduction

 FL 51/2023 strikes a pragmatic balance between procedural discipline and flexibility:

 - Filing Obligation: The debtor is required to file for Preventive Settlement (PS) or Restructuring no later than sixty (60) days from cessation of payment.
 Crucially, the law explicitly removes the severe criminal liability risk previously associated with failing to meet this deadline and stipulates that failure to file does not render the application automatically inadmissible.
-This shift encourages earlier engagement without the deterrent of punitive consequences for human error.9
+This shift encourages earlier engagement without the deterrent of punitive consequences for human error.

-- Moratoria: For the lighter-touch Preventive Settlement, the initial stay is three months, extendable up to a maximum cumulative period of six months.
+- Moratoria: For the Preventive Settlement, the initial stay is three months, extendable up to a maximum cumulative period of six months.
 This fixed cap maintains efficiency.
-For complex Restructuring, the law removes the statutory time limit on the moratorium, granting the necessary judicial flexibility for complex, protracted negotiations and plan formulation (though the plan must still be submitted within six months, extendable with creditor consent).
+For complex restructuring, the law removes the statutory time limit on the moratorium, granting the necessary judicial flexibility for complex, protracted negotiations and plan formulation (though the plan must still be submitted within six months, extendable with creditor consent).

 B. Functional Convergence: The Universal Stay Enhancement